Updated: Nov 8

-In Ch5: Part 1 I touched on the 2011 Supreme Court decision in Bruesewitz vs Wyeth, quoting the court document that explains why vaccines are considered unavoidably unsafe.
+In Ch5: Article 1 I touched on the 2011 Supreme Court decision in Bruesewitz vs Wyeth, quoting the court document that explains why vaccines are considered unavoidably unsafe.
 In that same 2011 Supreme Court decision, the two dissenting justices made the following statement (emphasis mine):

 ...there are “only one or two manufacturers for a majority of the vaccines listed on the routine childhood immunization schedule.” ...
 The normal competitive forces that spur innovation and improvements to existing product lines in other markets thus operate with less force in the vaccine market, particularly for vaccines that have already been released and marketed to the public.

 ...Manufacturers, given the lack of robust competition in the vaccine market, will often have little or no incentive to improve the designs of vaccines that are already generating significant profit margins.